-A flexible tube will be attached to the breathing tube.
-The flexible tube is connected to the ventilator.
-This machine will move air in and out of your lungs.
-It can adjust how quickly and how deeply you breathe.
+A flexible tube will be attached to the breathing tube and connected to a ventilator machine.
+The machine will move air in and out of the lungs.
 Some ventilation can be done with a tube inserted through the nose instead of the mouth.

 Immediately After Procedure

-Listen to your lungs.
-To help make sure that the air is moving to both lungs.
+Listen to the lungs to make sure air is moving to both lungs

-Measure the level of gases in your blood.
-To make sure enough air is moving as it should.
+Measure the level of gases in the blood to make sure enough air is moving

 How Long Will It Take?

 It will take less 5 minutes to put the breathing tube in.
-Your time on the ventilator will depend on your needs.
+How long the ventilator is used depends on the reason why it is needed.